Terms and Conditions of Engagement for Employers

 - Provide us with as much notice as possible prior to your closing date for receiving applications

-- Pay at least national minimum wage, unless these are opportunities lasting less than 10 days (70 hours), opportunities which are undertaken as part of an academic course (see 2.1), volunteering* opportunities or opportunities outside the UK
+- Pay at least national minimum wage, unless these are opportunities lasting less than 10 days (70 hours), opportunities which are undertaken as part of an academic course (see 2.1), volunteering* opportunities with charities, not for profit or volunteering organisations or opportunities outside the UK

 - State the remuneration at the outset, either as a set figure, an appropriate range or expressed by reference to the national minimum wage or national living wage